ngockerman/cmps2200-assignment-02/assignment-02.md

   multiplication: a divide and conquer algorithm that runs in subquadratic time.
 Then test the empirical running times across a variety of inputs to test whether your code scales in the manner described by the asymptotic runtime.
-Please refer to Recitation 3 for some basic implementations.
+Please refer to Recitation 3 for some basic implementations, and Eqs (7) and (8) in the slides https://github.com/allan-tulane/cmps2200-slides/blob/main/module-02-recurrences/recurrences-integer-multiplication.ipynb